SAEmanuel/Shodrone_ISEP/docs/planning/sprint2/EAPLI/US246 - Edit figure category/02.analysis/README.md

 ### 2.2.
 Other Remarks

-- For maximum traceability, `UpdatedOn` and `UpdatedBy` fields were added.
 - All validations (uniqueness, active status, input constraints) should be enforced within the aggregate to maintain domain integrity.